Snow

 How it works

-This session can accommodate up to 50 students at a time.
-Once you book this experience, we will send you a confirmation email with a link to join the session.
-Children and teachers can log in from their individual classes or congregate in one single class/hall and access the tour via the link provided.
+Contact us to book this experience.
+Once booked, we will send you a confirmation email with a link to join the session.
+Students can log in from their individual classes or congregate in one single class/hall and access the tour via the link provided.

 What you need